terence-lim/data-science-notebooks/MVCP.md

-York University and David Jones (2007) from the University of Vermont reported field evaluations whereby they measured both attitudinal and work behavior changes of employees who participated in the irrespective company s community outreach programs Their research supported the finding that employees involved in philanthropic initiatives showed a statistically significant increase in their sense of identification with the irrespective companies This improvement in employee attitudes towards their companies was in turn correlated to an improvement in job performance.
+York University and David Jones (2007) from the University of Vermont reported field evaluations whereby they measured both attitudinal and work behavior changes of employees who participated in the irrespective company's community outreach programs.
+Their research supported the finding that employees involved in philanthropic initiatives showed a statistically significant increase in their sense of identification with the irrespective companies This improvement in employee attitudes towards their companies was in turn correlated to an improvement in job performance.

-Through awareness of and participation in their employer s philanthropic activities employees can also fulfill several fundamental emotional needs The studies noted that the range of emotional needs is quite diverse and companies often do not understand them well
+Through awareness of and participation in their employer's philanthropic activities employees can also fulfill several fundamental emotional needs.
+The studies noted that the range of emotional needs is quite diverse and companies often do not understand them well.

-1. Collective self esteem Employees want to feel positive about their company and want others to view the company positively as well
+1. Collective self esteem.
+Employees want to feel positive about their company and want others to view the company positively as well.

-2. Self development Employees can use philanthropic opportunities both to express a personal sense of community responsibility and to learn specific career advancement skills Several major pharmaceuticals and companies in other industries for example maintain programs 16 in which top professionals apply their skill sets to work with external nonprofit partners sometimes in remote foreign locations and this experience hones those skill sets Pfizer 17 has made available an evaluation of the impact of its Global Health Fellows Program on recipient organizations along with a toolkit that other companies can use to measure their own international corporate volunteering programs
+2. Self development.
+Employees can use philanthropic opportunities both to express a personal sense of community responsibility and to learn specific career advancement skills.
+Several major pharmaceuticals and companies in other industries for example maintain programs 16 in which top professionals apply their skill sets to work with external nonprofit partners sometimes in remote foreign locations and this experience hones those skill sets.
+Pfizer has made available an evaluation of the impact of its Global Health Fellows Program on recipient organizations along with a toolkit that other companies can use to measure their own international corporate volunteering programs.

-3. Improving work and personal life integration Employees interpret employers philanthropic behavior as an indication that the employer values personal life as much as the employee does particularly when the philanthropy benefits the employee s own social communities.
+3. Improving work and personal life integration.
+Employees interpret employers philanthropic behavior as an indication that the employer values personal life as much as the employee does particularly when the philanthropy benefits the employee s own social communities.